Arachni/arachni-rpc-em/README.md

 ## Synopsis

-Arachni-RPC EM is an implementation of the <a href="http://github.com/Arachni/arachni-rpc">Arachni-RPC</a> protocol using EventMachine and provides both a server and a client. <br/>
+Arachni-RPC EM is an implementation of the <a href="http://github.com/Arachni/arachni-rpc">Arachni-RPC</a>
+protocol using EventMachine and provides both a server and a client. <br/>

 ## Features

 It's capable of:

 - Performing and handling a few thousand requests per second (depending on call size, network conditions and the like).
 - Configurable retry-on-fail for requests.
+- Keep-alive and connection re-use.
 - TLS encryption (with peer verification).
 - Asynchronous and synchronous requests.
 - Handling server-side asynchronous calls that require a block (or any method that passes its result to a block instead of returning it).
 - Token-based authentication.
- - Primary and secondary (fallback) serializers -- Server will expect the Client to use the primary serializer, if the Request cannot be parsed using the primary one, it will revert to using the fallback to parse the Request and serialize the Response.
+- Primary and secondary/fallback serializers
+    - Server will expect the Client to use the primary serializer, if the Request cannot be parsed using the primary one, it will revert to using the fallback to parse the Request and serialize the Response.

 ## Usage

-Check out the files in the <i>examples/</i> directory, they go through everything in great detail.<br/>
-The tests under <i>spec/arachni/rpc/</i> cover everything too so they can probably help you out.
+Check out the files in the <i>examples/</i> directory, they go through everything in great detail.
+The tests under `spec/arachni/rpc/` cover everything too so they can probably help you out.

 ## Installation